-While many blog posts out there will claim that the list of potential B2B marketing channels is vast, endless, and confusing, I don’t believe that’s quite true.
-In most cases, B2B companies drive growth on a select few digital channels; the ones which are well-known and established.
-So, no need to feel FOMO.
+Many blog posts claim the list of potential B2B digital marketing channels is vast and confusing; the reality is that most companies drive growth on a select few digital channels that are well-known and established.

 Setting Up Your Strategic Framework For B2B Growth Experiments

-- Overall strategy: The vision, the offer, and the brand
+- Overall strategy: This includes your vision, offer and brand.

 How to Set Up the Implementation Phase to Test B2B Marketing Channels

-Within the implementation phase, I also use a step-by-step process – which you can follow:
+Within the implementation phase, I use a step-by-step process:

 Key Takeaways: How to Get Ready for Marketing Channel Experiments

-The minute that you start spending money on resources, creatives, and technology – you’ve shifted from pure strategy to a new execution phase.
-In my experience, businesses get into trouble here when they’ve made foundational mistakes in their strategy and start to burn cash on channels before they’re ready.
+Keep in mind that once you start allocating resources, creatives, and technology toward channel deployment, you've shifted from pure strategy to a new execution phase.
+However, businesses often encounter issues when they haven't laid the proper foundation in their strategy and begin to burn cash on channels prematurely.